bel28kent/hum-parser/documentation/parsers-and-converters.md

 The programmer can then focus on the purpose of the function at each point in the structure, without having to code additional logic for traversal.
-Because trees and graphs handle arbitrary data by design, these structures work for all Humdrum files, from the most simple to the most complex; the programmer does not need to create new data types for each Humdrum file.
+Because trees and graphs handle arbitrary data by design, these structures work for all Humdrum files, from the most simple to the most complex.
 While trees and graphs are quite abstract, their 2D nature bypasses the struggles of cramming Humdrum data into 1D lists and hashes.